 - Only deal locally with people you can meet in person.

 - Avoid any Craigslist offer that involves shipping.

 - Never wire funds or use electronic payments without having the product in your possession.

 - Don’t accept cashier/certified checks or money orders.

-- There’s no such thing as a third party “guarantee.”
+- There’s no such thing as a third-party “guarantee” on Craigslist.

-- Never provide anyone your personal or financial information (bank account, social security, PayPal, etc.).
+- Never provide anyone with your personal or financial information (bank account, social security, PayPal, etc.).

-Of course, the safest way to buy or sell your used tech online is by sticking to the Swappa marketplace.
-Swappa users can rest easy knowing the listings in our marketplace have been screened and our support team is always available 365 days a year to answer any questions, concerns, or lend a helping hand.
+Of course, the safest way to buy or sell your used tech online is by sticking to Swappa.
+On Swappa, users can rest easy knowing the listings in our marketplace have been verified, and our support team works around the clock to answer questions, and stop fraud before it happens.

-There are lots of other services out there for buying and selling used tech, but none are as safe and reliable as Swappa.
-So don’t risk your hard-earned money buying a sketchy phone on Craigslist.
-With Swappa, you can trust the tech you buy.
-Get started buying or selling by hitting the button below.
+Although there are lots of places for buying and selling used tech, none come close to matching the safety or reliability that Swappa offers.
+So don’t risk your hard-earned money buying a sketchy iPhone on Craigslist.
+With Swappa, you can buy with confidence.
+Get started today using the button below.